Infinite Mode Quantum Gaussian States: Preliminaries and Notations

 \right)V_0 $.
 Hence we get that $A^{2} - I$ is Hilbert-Schmidt and since A is positive, Theorem 2.1 of \cite{BhSr05} applies.
 Thus there exists $\Gamma_s(T)$ such that

 Define where $\Gamma_s(U)$ and $\Gamma_s(V)$ are the second quantization associated with the unitary $U$ and $V$.
 A direct computation shows that $\Gamma_s(L)$ satisfies the (\ref{eq:56})(because of properties of $\Gamma_s(U),\Gamma_s(V)$ and equation \ref{eq:59}) and (\ref{eq:60}) (because second quantizations $\Gamma_s(U_j)$ acts as identity on vacuum vector).
+We refer to Theorem 22.11 in \cite{Par12} for the necessity part.